Zeiss Telementor 63/840 Review

 Zeiss produced a range of distinctively-styled 0.965” eyepieces for their scopes – mainly orthoscopic and Huygens types - and the orthos particularly command quite high prices today (if not in the Abbe Ortho’ league).
 My experience writing this review is that they are indeed of high quality, even the Huygens.

-The original visual back doesn’t work for ‘normal’ eyepieces, so the main accessory you will likely need are that M44-T2 adapter and T2 eyepiece holder discussed above.
+The original visual back doesn’t work for ‘normal’ eyepieces, so the main accessories you will likely need are that M44-T2 adapter and T2 eyepiece holder discussed above.

 Then the OTA is usefully a standard 80mm O.D., so rings or a clamshell are easy to source.
 I used a Takahashi FS-60 clam initially and later a pair of Borg hinge-less 80mm rings (I had to remove one of the gunsights to slide them on).